-Kimchi is the most famous traditional Korean food and is an icon that well-represents Korea itself, as it accompanies almost every meal served in the country.
+Kimchi is the most famous traditional Korean food and an icon that well-represents Korea itself, as it accompanies almost every meal served in the country.
 Depending on the ingredients and methods used to make kimchi, as well as the fermentation time given, each type of kimchi has its own unique taste.
 Kimchi generally starts out with a crispness that eventually mellows out into a deeper flavor over time.

-1. Prepare a salted cabbage, radish and the seasoning ingredients (Korean red chili flakes, fermented anchovy sauce, salted shrimp, ginger, garlic, sticky rice starch, anchovy powder and plum extract).
+1. Prepare a salted cabbage, radish and the seasoning ingredients (Korean red chili powder, fermented anchovy sauce, salted shrimp, ginger, garlic, sticky rice starch, anchovy powder and plum extract).

 2. Mix the radish and the seasoning ingredients together.
 Add more Korean red chili powder for a deeper red color according to preference.

 3. Holding the cabbage at a 45-degree angle, spread out the cabbage leaves one by one.
 Starting from the middle, coat each leaf and fill the space between with the seasoning.
 Repeat until you reach the outside layer.

 ☞ Detailed kimchi recipe